Who can take our classes?

 Does SDTI Certify Service Dogs or Teams?

 No. Dogs themselves cannot be certified.
 Only teams of the handler and dog can.
-Only in-person programs that are accredited by bodies like Assistance Dogs International (ADI) or International Guide Dog Federation (IGDF) can certify serviced teams that are recognized by any level of government for public access.
+Only in-person programs that are accredited by bodies like Assistance Dogs International (ADI) or International Guide Dog Federation (IGDF) can certify service dog teams that are recognized by any level of government for public access.
 Check to see if your local government has a way to test owner trainers.
 If an online program says it can certify anywhere the world, they are mistaken.
-If you apply for service dog certification online by filling out some forms, and they do not do an in-person test of your team skills, that is not a recognized certification anywhere.
+If you apply for service dog certification online by filling out some forms, and they do not do an in-person test of your team skills, that certification is not valid anywhere.

 Can I Train the Dog I Have as a Service or Assistance Dog?